 But what does the “wrong time” actually mean?

 Before checking stats and tons of data, let’s see what common sense says:

-- You can expect lower open rates during the weekends, vacations, and public holidays (imagine someone is having a Christmas dinner with a family, the chances are meager that this person checking inbox this evening);
+- You can expect lower open rates during the weekends, vacations, and public holidays (imagine someone is having Christmas dinner with their family, the chances are low that this person will be checking their inbox that evening);

 - If you send emails to a massive list of people, there are chances that they live in different countries.
-While you’re waiting for a response, your prospect could be sleeping (the demographics matter, and we’ll talk about it closely later).
+While you’re waiting for a response, your prospect could be sleeping (the demographics matter, and we’ll talk about this more later).

 These are just some apparent insights, and I’m sure you can come up with a more extensive list by thinking of your audience and what they’re doing now when you want to send them your email.

 We’ve read and analyzed the nine most prominent case studies on the best time to send an email.
 There are billions of B2B emails analyzed in these case studies.

 - Ultimate Email Marketing Benchmarks for 2021: By Industry and Day (by Campaign Monitor)